Pawel-Iskra/mySPOJ/README.md

 Notes about my solutions:
 <br>1.
 The goal of the SPOJ tasks is to get the fastest solution possible.
 Therefore, coding is done to achieve this.
-<br>2. <span style='font-style:italic;'>private static class Reader</font> uses DataInputStream class and its method "read" as a way of super fast input
+<br>2. <font style='font-style:italic;'>private static class Reader</font> uses method "read" from DataInputStream class as a way of super fast input.
 <br>
 <br>
 <table>